kernelorg-mirror/linux_kernel_git_snitzer_linux/Documentation/admin-guide/device-mapper/thin-provisioning.rst

 	Don't pass discards down to the underlying data device, but just remove the mapping.

+      ignore_provision:
+	Disable provision support.

+      no_provision_passdown:
+	Don't pass provisions down to the underlying data device, but just add the mapping.

       read_only:
 		 Don't allow any changes to be made to the pool metadata.
 This mode is only available after the